-In order to stop her parents in their tracks, Morimoto agrees to enter a sham marriage with a young woman from her office who happens to have a crush on her.
+In order to stop her parents in their tracks, Machi agrees to enter a sham marriage with her friend and underclassman, Hana, who is currently living with her, and happens to have a crush on her.

-This “sham” marriage soon awakens something more real and true in Morimoto, however.

 This is not a revolutionary story, nor is it a long one.
-This is a single-volume manga consisting of four chapters (and a bonus fifth).
+This is a single-volume manga consisting of just a few chapters.
 It’s a charming, concise, and joyous yuri manga that serves as another great intro to the genre.